adamwong246/adamwong246.github.io/_src/pages/resume.md

 #### May, 2013

-Engineered "Chroma Fund", a marketplace lending platform providing investors with bundles of small business loans.
+I engineered the Meteor app "Chroma Fund", a marketplace lending platform providing investors with bundles of small business loans.

-- designed and implemented Meteor application
+- responsible for designing UX and UI as well as implementing front-end
-- was responsible for designing UX and UI as well as implementing front-end
+- supported blockchain verifiable transactions
 - created "explainer" video in Adobe Animate
 - attended TechStars Summer 2016 in NYC